 Soneva Jani – Maldives

 At Soneva Jani, the sister property to Soneva Fushi, you’ll be asked to remove your shoes on arrival — you won’t need them while you’re here.
-Spend your days lounging in the private pool or catamaran net and capturing Instagram-worthy moments on your own personal water slide.
+Spend your days at this Maldives overwater bungalow lounging in the private pool or catamaran net and capturing Instagram-worthy moments on your own personal water slide.
 Come nightfall, it’s time for dinner atop the resort’s observatory at So Starstruck, where astronomer Mike Dalley regales you with stories about the constellations.

 Manava Beach Resort & Spa – Moorea

 Built on the bones of one of the first Bali Hai hotels, Manava Beach Resort & Spa is committed to preserving its delicate environment.
 By installing a coral nursery named To’a Nui, colonies of corals can regenerate in perfect ecological conditions.
 You’ll feel like you’re leaving a smaller carbon footprint when you take a dip in the island’s largest infinity pool and splurge for that premium overwater bungalow.